Data Processing Addendum for AI Narrator, Inc. Services

 Categories of Personal Data transferred

-Any data the Data Exporter has in Data Exporter's data warehouse.
-Could be personal information, identifiers, descriptors, classification characteristics, location data, sensory data, professional data, activities, etc…
+Any data the Data Exporter has in Data Exporter's data warehouse: personal information, identifiers, descriptors, classification characteristics, location data, sensory data, professional data, activities,

 Sensitive Data transferred (if applicable) and applied restrictions or safeguards that fully take into consideration the nature of the data and the risks involved, such as for instance strict purpose limitation, access restrictions (including access only for staff having followed specialised training), keeping a record of access to the Personal Data, restrictions for Onward Transfers or additional security measures.